Everyone completely underestimates how long the process of finding a new supplier can take – unless you’re in procurement, that is.

 Six business travel tender process tips

 You’ll understand the often time-consuming challenge of chasing up potential suppliers’ details or answers to tender questions that are absolutely vital to the decision making process, all whilst feeling the pressure of deadlines set by your key stakeholders.

 Of course, all of the hard work and hours of reading lengthy bids will pay off when you find that perfect travel management company (TMC) who will save your business time and money – but what can you do to make that final sign off arrive a little quicker?

-Here’s a handful of practical advice to make sure that you get the answers you need in order to make the right decision, without receiving chapter and verse (along with appendices) from your potential candidates:
+Here’s a handful of practical tips about the business travel tender process to make sure that you get the answers you need in order to make the right decision… without receiving chapter and verse (along with appendices!) from your potential candidates:

-Decide what your key requirements are and develop them into a wishlist, focusing all of your questions on these areas – this will ensure that you receive a succinct tender document.
-Providing as much information as possible as to your challenges and ambitions will mean that any responses that you receive will be completely tailored and relevant to you.
+First, decide what your key requirements are and develop them into a wishlist.
+You can then focus all of your questions on these areas and this will ensure that you receive a succinct tender document.
+By providing as much information as possible as about your challenges and ambitions will mean that any responses that you receive will be completely tailored and relevant to you.

 Make sure the tender is completely travel specific.
 Don’t re-hash old templates from previous non-travel related tenders, as this often leads to irrelevant questions that TMCs find a way of creating a response for, but in reality these only waste your time as you read them.

 Make what your organisation sees as mandatory and what are seen as ‘nice to haves’ explicit, in order to make sure you don’t receive responses from TMCs who simply cannot provide you with all of your ‘must haves’.
 This will also allow you to quickly rule out any suppliers who aren’t the right fit, giving you more time to talk to those that are worth pursuing.